Check out this: Grab Holdings Limited (GRAB) could be on the verge of a big rally

 Sponsored

-The stock witnessed a -15.76% loss in the last 1 month and extending the period to 3 months gives it a 6.53%, and is -15.53% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 6.93% over the week and 6.04% over the month.
+The stock witnessed a -11.83% loss in the last 1 month and extending the period to 3 months gives it a 8.61%, and is 5.81% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 5.09% over the week and 5.99% over the month.

 Grab Holdings Limited (GRAB) Top Institutional Holders